 All Czech business entities, as well as any Czech branches of foreign entities, individuals registered in the commercial register and individuals with an annual turnover exceeding CZK 25 million, are required to keep accounting records in accordance with Czech statutory accounting provisions.
 Furthermore, when an individual enters into an association with an individual or a legal entity that keeps accounting, such new associated person(s) must also keep accounting records.

 Special accounting regulations apply for banks, insurance companies and other financial institutions, as well as for municipalities and other non-entrepreneurs.
 Small entrepreneurs/individuals are only required to keep records for tax purposes.

-Accounts, as well as financial statements, must be principally kept in Czech local currency and in the Czech language.
+Accounts, as well as financial statements, should be kept in Czech local currency and in the Czech language.
+From 1 January 2024, it is also possible to keep accounting records in EUR, USD or GBP, if this currency is also the "functional currency" of the accounting entity.
 Assets and liabilities denominated in foreign currencies must also be recorded in those foreign currencies.